 The gnomes are truly at home among the stars.
 Always a technologically inclined race, they have only become more adept in manipulating machinery.
 The gnomes were the first race to achieve space travel, and gnome spellcasters invented the powerful spellware that can be implanted to magically enhance a user.
-They also created the first soulmechs, androids animated by living souls, and are utterly fascinated by this particular marriage of magic and technology.
+They also created the first soulmechs, androids animated by living souls, and they are utterly fascinated by this particular marriage of magic and technology.

 The intermingling of races has happened frequently throughout the sector, as many civilizations are very accepting of inter-racial relations.
 Half-elves and half-orcs abound in the universe of Dragonstar.
-Both feel rather at home with humans, who are more often willing to find out what they have in common with these individuals rather than focus on the differences.
+Both feel rather at home with humans, who are more often willing to find out what they have in common with these individuals than focus on the differences.
 Half-elves have integrated well with the bulk of society, and find that they get along extremely well with soulmechs.
-Half-elves know what it’s like to get caught between two worlds.
+Half-elves know what it’s like to be caught between two worlds.
 Half-orcs have a harder time gaining acceptance, as most peoples despise orcs, and orcs despise half-orcs.
-Many half-orcs take up military service, as the combination of their human adaptability and orcish aggression make them excellent soldiers.
+Many half-orcs take up military service, as the combination of human adaptability and orcish aggression makes them excellent soldiers.